What Happens When Elderly Parents Run Out of Money?

 Commodity Supplemental Food Program

-CSFP provides monthly food packages specifically designed to supplement nutrients typically lacking in seniors’ diets.
-The program serves 619,000 seniors with incomes at or below 130% of the Federal Poverty Line.
-Each $27 food package has an average retail value of $50 and includes items like canned fruits, vegetables, meat, cheese, and grains.
+CSFP delivers monthly food packages designed to fill nutritional gaps in seniors' diets.
+The program serves 619,000 seniors with income at or below 130% of the Federal Poverty Line.
+Each package costs about $27 but has a retail value of $50, with items like canned fruits, vegetables, meat, cheese, and grains.

 Veterans benefits and Aid & Attendance

-Veterans may qualify for Aid and Attendance benefits if they need help with daily activities, are bedridden, in a nursing home, or have limited eyesight.
-In 2024, eligible veterans with one dependent could receive up to $32,729 through Aid and Attendance benefits, compared to $21,674 for normal pension benefits.
-Veterans must have served during wartime with at least 90 consecutive days of active duty.
+Veterans who need help with daily activities, are bedridden, in a nursing home, or have limited vision may qualify for Aid and Attendance benefits.
+In 2024, eligible veterans with one dependent can receive up to $32,729 compared to $21,674 in standard pension benefits.
+Veterans must have served during wartime for at least 90 consecutive days of active duty.

-Beyond government assistance, numerous community organizations provide vital support for seniors facing financial hardship.
-These resources can be lifelines when elderly parents run out of money.
+Beyond government aid, community organizations provide critical support for seniors facing financial hardship.

 Area Agencies on Aging (AAA)

-Area Agencies on Aging serve as the primary local resource for elderly individuals seeking assistance.
-These public or private non-profit agencies address the needs of older persons at regional and local levels.
-AAAs coordinate critical services that help seniors remain in their homes, including Meals-on-Wheels, homemaker assistance, and other independent living supports.
-They operate in specific geographic areas-either a city, single county, or multi-county district-making services accessible regardless of location.
-To find your local AAA, contact the Eldercare Locator at 1-800-677-1116.
+Area Agencies on Aging are the main local resource for older adults seeking help.
+These public or nonprofit agencies handle senior services at the regional and local level.
+They coordinate practical help like Meals-on-Wheels, homemaker assistance, and support for independent living.
+Each AAA covers a specific area—a city, single county, or multi-county region.
+To find your local AAA, call the Eldercare Locator at 1-800-677-1116.

 Local senior centers and libraries